iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Becoming Creative: How I Designed a Quilt with R](https://www.rstudio.com/conference/2022/talks/quilting-in-r-becoming-creative/) by Alice Walsh
 - [rstudio::conf(2022) materials](https://github.com/rstudio/rstudio-conf/blob/master/2022/README.md#keynotes-and-talks)
 This is where we will store all of the materials and links for rstudio::conf 2022!
+- COOL! [rstudio::conf(2022).
+Highlights and Notes from the Conference](https://rpubs.com/tysonstanley/conf2022) by Tyson S. Barrett, PhD, August 4, 2022

 ## Rconf 2021
 - [Search RStudio Conference #rstudioglobal Tweets](http://apps.machlis.com/shiny/rstudioglobal/)